dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 This component definition is far bigger than the previous ones, but it is also easy to grasp its content.
 What it does is to provide three public methods that will be called by the template:

 1. The first method, called `getItem` simply returns a list of `items`, that belongs to the current logged-in `user`.
 This list is then showed, by the template, to the user so he can see what does he have to buy.
-2. The second method, called `addItem`, is responsible for checking if the user has informed a new item, through the `this.newItem` property, and then to call the `updateUsersList` private method.
+2. The second method, called `addItem`, is responsible for checking if the user has informed a new item, through the `ctx.newItem` property, and then to call the `updateUsersList` private method.
 This method is also called by the next public method and what it does is to issue a post request, through the `AuthHttp` object, to update the user's list.
 3. The third and final method is responsible for enabling the user to remove an item.
 This method is linked to every single item of the list on the template, and whenever one is tapped/clicked, this method is called with the index of the selected item.
 Then it simply calls the `updateUsersList` private method, updating the user's list on the backend.

 {% highlight html %}